hackbg/fadroma/spec/Devnet.spec.ts.md

 )
 ```

 That's it!
-Now use the standard Fadroma Agent API to operate
+You are now set to use the standard Fadroma Agent API
-on the local devnet as the specified identity.
+to operate on the local devnet as the specified identity.

 You can also specify custom genesis accounts by passing an array
 of account names to the `accounts` parameter of the **getDevnet**